quicwg/base-drafts/draft-ietf-quic-tls.md

 endpoint that notices a changed Key Phase bit updates keys and decrypts the packet that contains the changed value.

-This mechanism replaces the TLS KeyUpdate message.
+This mechanism replaces the key update mechanism of TLS, which relies on KeyUpdate messages sent using 1-RTT encryption keys.
 Endpoints MUST NOT send a TLS KeyUpdate message.
 Endpoints MUST treat the receipt of a TLS KeyUpdate message in a 1-RTT packet as a connection error of type 0x10a, equivalent to a fatal TLS alert of unexpected_message (see {{tls-errors}}).